rstock-co/cias/README.md

 ## Allocation Table
 #### Next
 - Change header to include which wallets the allocation is for
+- add a row at top above table that sums up all the columns
 - Add another popup table that opens when you click on a member wallet, which displays all of their txns for the allocation table (to verify)
 - Add another column that has which chains they contributed with and their count in brackets
 - Add another column for wallets they contributied to with their counts in brackets